StrikingLoo/strikingloo.github.io/wiki/deep-learning-NLP.md

 ![](image/Screen%20Shot%202020-10-03%20at%2016.28.05.png){: alt="" loading="lazy"}

 We add attention!
-Here’s how it works:
+Here's how it works:

-* You take the hidden state for your i-th word on the target sentence.
+- We take the hidden state for our i-th word on the target sentence, Hi.
-* Take dot product with each hidden state on the source sentence.
+- Take the dot product with each hidden state Hj on the source sentence.
-* Take vector of inner products (they’re each a scalar) and do softmax on it.
-You now have a probability (attention) distribution.
+- Take the vector of inner products (they’re each a scalar) and do softmax on it.
+We now have a probability (attention) distribution.
-* Take the convex sum of encoder hidden states weighted by the attention each one gets.
-Concatenate that with the decoder hidden state and use that for the affine layer before softmax.
+- Take the convex sum of encoder hidden states Hj, weighted by the attention each one gets.
+Concatenate that with the decoder hidden state and use that for the affine layer before the softmax.

-It can also get more general: instead of convex sum of dot products, you could do dot product between the states and a matrix in the middle, or do crazy things with tanh and a different vector for attention allocation.
+It can also get more general: instead of a convex sum of dot products, we could do dot product between the states and a matrix in the middle, or do crazy things with tanh and a different vector for attention allocation.

 ![](image/Screen%20Shot%202020-10-03%20at%2016.28.14.png){: style="height:70%; width:70%" alt="" loading="lazy"}